-In this article, we address the thorny question of how to measure Employee Engagement and look at the best questions to include on an Employee Engagement survey.
+In this article, we address the thorny question of how to measure engagement and look at the best questions to include on an Employee Engagement survey.

 The Employee Engagement Score – A Simple Way to Calculate Engagement

-The most common measure of Employee Engagement is to create a Employee Engagement Score through a survey.
+The most common measure of engagement is to create a Employee Engagement Score through a survey.

 This can be supplemented by other indicators that are proxies for engagement.
 This includes absence and attrition rates, as well as indirect factors such as Customer Satisfaction (CSAT) or NetPromoter Score.

 In addition, there is no substitute for walking round the company and talking with people.
 Good leaders will instinctively have a good feel for the mood of the company and how engaged everyone is.